alpnkazan1/chatApp/README.md

 - The backend structure is inspired by a design from [teddysmithdev](https://github.com/teddysmithdev), but the API logic, WebSocket implementation, and overall architecture differ significantly.

 ### PostgreSQL Database
 - The database structure is entirely custom-built and can be observed in `appSchematic.jpg`.
+For implementation, you will likely need to change DefaultConnection.

 ## Current Status